Skip to main content

 Greater Madison Music City (GMMC) Music Recovery Framework Economic Impact Analysis & Mapping Report

 On August 2, 2021 the GMMC team released the Economic Impact Analysis & Mapping Report.
-This report was produced by the consultant team Sound Diplomacy as part of the larger Music Recovery Framework currently being developed.
-Although our music ecosystem presents itself as strong, Sound Diplomacy helped us break down what these numbers mean in terms of equity.
+This report was produced by the consultant team Sound Diplomacy as part of the Music Recovery Framework.
+Although our music ecosystem is strong, Sound Diplomacy helped us break down what these numbers mean in terms of equity.

-The report showed that in 2018 the music ecosystem in Dane County generated and supported a total of 5,791 jobs, which is equal to 1.86% of the employment in the county.
+The report showed that in 2018 the music ecosystem in Dane County generated and supported a total of 5,791 jobs.
+This is equal to 1.86% of the employment in the county.
 In total, the economic output generated by the music ecosystem was $636 million.

 2021 GMMC Economic Impact Analysis & Mapping Report